 Bad Breath Bad Impression

 Bad breath is caused by the accumulation of bacteria in various locations inside your mouth.
 Bad breath is also known as ‘halitosis’.
 Daily brushing and flossing might remove only a part of the bacteria from your mouth.
 Millions of bacteria live in the mouth, particularly on the rear part of the tongue.
-For many people, this is a main reason for bad breath.
+For many people, this is the main reason for bad breath.
 The mouth’s warm, moist conditions are ideal for the growth of bacteria.

 People from all walks of life have been searching for the cure for halitosis.
-In Brazil, cinnamon is chewed, in Italy there is parsley, in Thailand, guava peel while in Iraq, cloves are used and in Eastern Asia its aniseed.
+In Brazil, cinnamon is chewed, in Italy, there is parsley, in Thailand, guava peel while in Iraq, cloves are used and in Eastern Asia its aniseed.
 But these have not been helped bring out a permanent cure.

 Some of the common reasons for bad breath could also be:

-- Poor dental hygiene – If you don’t brush and floss daily, food particles remain in your mouth and cause bad breath.
+- Poor dental hygiene– If you don’t brush and floss daily, food particles remain in your mouth and cause bad breath.

-- Infections in the mouth – Bacteria (plaque) forms on your teeth if not brushed away, plaque can irritate your gums (gingivitis) and eventually form plaque-filled pockets between your teeth and gums (periodontitis).
+- Infections in the mouth– Bacteria (plaque) forms on your teeth if not brushed away, plaque can irritate your gums (gingivitis) and eventually form plaque-filled pockets between your teeth and gums (periodontitis).

-- Respiratory tract infections – Bad breath caused by chronic sinusitis may keep occurring, especially if it is caused by a structural abnormality of the sinuses or any related health issues
+- Respiratory tract infections– Bad breath caused by chronic sinusitis may keep occurring, especially if it is caused by a structural abnormality of the sinuses or any related health issues

-- Food – The breakdown of food particles in and around your teeth can increase bacteria and cause a foul odor.
+- Food– The breakdown of food particles in and around your teeth can increase bacteria and cause a foul odor.
 Eating certain foods, such as onions, garlic, and other vegetables and spices, also can cause bad breath.
-After digesting these foods, they enter your bloodstream, get carried to your lungs and affect your breath.
+After digesting these foods, they enter your bloodstream, get carried to your lungs, and affect your breath.

 - Tobacco Use- Smoking causes its own nasty odor.
 Smokers and oral tobacco users are also more likely to have bad breath.

-- Medications – Some medications can indirectly produce bad breath by contributing to dry mouth.
+- Medications –Some medications can indirectly produce bad breath by contributing to dry mouth.
 Others break down in the body to release chemicals and carried on your breath releasing an unpleasant odor.

-- Illnesses – Diabetes, liver disease, kidney disease, lung disease, reflux disease and others.
+- Illnesses – Diabetes, liver disease, kidney disease, lung disease, reflux disease, and others.

-It is always very difficult to identify your own bad breath because the cells in the nose gets used to the smell with time.
+It is always very difficult to identify your own bad breath because the cells in the nose get used to the smell with time.
 Other people may notice it, but may feel uncomfortable telling you.

 An easy way to evaluate your breath is to lick the inside of your wrist with the back of your tongue and wait for a few seconds until the saliva dries.
 If your wrist smells unpleasant, it’s likely your breath does as well.